What is a Misrepresentation?

 The burden of proof is on you the consumer – “he who asserts fraud must prove it”.
 Tactically, it may be difficult to prove fraud, in the light of Lord Herschell’s requirements.

 The remedy is rescission (subject to exceptions discussed later) and damages in the tort of deceit.

 This is a false statement made by a person who had no reasonable grounds for believing it to be true.
 There are two possible ways to claim: either under common law or statute.

 Success depends upon proof of a special relationship existing between the parties.
 Such a duty can arise in a purely commercial relationship where the timeshare salesman has (or purports to have) some special skill or knowledge and knows (or it is reasonable for him to assume) that you the consumer will rely on the representation.
 See Esso Petroleum v Mardon and Williams v Natural Life Health Foods (1998) The Times, May 1.

 The remedies are rescission and damages in the tort of negligence.

 Section 2(1) of the Misrepresentation Act 1967 provides:“Where a person has entered into a contract after a misrepresentation has been made to them by another party thereto and as a result thereof they have suffered loss, then, if the person making the misrepresentation would be liable to damages in respect thereof had the misrepresentation been made fraudulently, that person shall be so liable notwithstanding that the misrepresentation was not made fraudulently unless they prove that they had reasonable ground to believe and did believe up to the time the contract was made that the facts represented were true.”

 This provision does not require the consumer to establish a duty of care and reverses the burden of proof.
-Once a party has proved there has been a misrepresentation which induced them to enter into the contract, the person making the misrepresentation will be liable in damages unless he proves he had reasonable grounds to believe and did believe that the facts represented were true.
+Once a party has proved there has been a misrepresentation which induced them to enter into the contract, the person making the misrepresentation will be liable for damages unless he proves he had reasonable grounds to believe and did believe that the facts represented were true.
 This burden may be difficult to discharge as shown in Howard Marine & Dredging Co v Ogden & Sons QB 574.